node-class-may-2023/ComIT_Node/javascript.md

 ```

 * We can get a **number** from a **string**
-* parseInt will return a integer number
+* parseInt will return an integer number

 ### parseFloat
 * The **parseFloat** function parses an argument and returns a floating point number
 * This method returns a floating point number parsed from the given value
 * If the value cannot be converted to a number, NaN is returned
 * [MDN parseFloat doc](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/parseFloat)
+* What happens if you pass in a String representation of an Integer (3) instead of a Float (3.14)?

 **Example:**
 ```js